-This creamy Caramelized Onion Dip is perfect for New Year’s Eve or a Super Bowl Party or even a summer backyard BBQ!
+This Creamy Caramelized Onion Dip is perfect for New Year’s Eve, a Super Bowl Party or even a summer backyard BBQ!

 - 1 tbsp unsalted butter